 True enough, low-risk investments are the right investment solution for anyone who’s looking to preserve capital and still earn some income.

 But if you’re more interested in the income side of an investment, accepting a bit of risk can produce significantly higher returns.
-And at the same time, these investments will generally be less risky than growth stocks and other high-risk/high-reward investments.
+At the same time, these investments will generally be less risky than growth stocks and other high-risk/high-reward investments.

 Determine How Much Risk You’re Willing to Take On